 How to Obtain a Program Guide

-Anyone (RASC member or not) may freely download the IWLOP guide (1 MB pdf).
+Anyone may freely download the IWLOP guide (1 MB pdf).
 Also available are the IWLOP Deluxe Observing Forms (1.8 MB) (Feel free to print these materials for personal use, and please note that they are copyrighted by the Royal Astronomical Society of Canada.)
 For convenience, printed copies of the IWLOP guide are available at the RASC eStore for $9.95 plus tax and shipping (within Canada, see eStore for other destinations).
-Contact the National Office to arrange a reduced price for bulk orders.
+Contact the Society Office to arrange a reduced price for bulk orders.

 IWLOP certificate application (241 kB).

 Present your application and observing records to your Centre Executive for validation.
 Two executive signatures are required on the application form, which should then be sent to the Observing Chair.
 Alternatively, any member (especially an Unattached Member) may send an application and a suitable copy of observing records directly to the Observing Chair (by arrangement, files maybe sent electronically in a mutually agreeable format).
 Sending an original logbook is acceptable, at the applicant's risk, but not recommended!

 The official atlas of the IWLOP is Rükl's Atlas of the Moon, now out of print, but available on the used market (check your public library for a copy).
 We offer this online substitute, based on the Rükl atlas: Hypertextual Moon Atlas

 Charles Woods' The Modern Moon: A Personal View is an excellent resource for the certificate.

 Woods and Collins' The 21st Century Atlas of the Moon